xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremMigration/instructions.md

 1. In the Azure Portal, search for "SQL databases" in the top search bar and then click "create".
 2. Configure the database settings
     1. Select your resource group
-    2. Choose "Create new" for the server (set any value for the username and password you like - we are just here to generate a template).
+    2. Choose "Create new" for the server and choose "Use SQL Authentication" for the Authentication Method (set any value for the username and password you like - we are just here to generate a template).
     3. Hit "Configure database" and select the Basic tier.
 3. Check that you completed the above.
 Click "Review and create" **but** don't hit create after.
 4. Take a moment to check the details, you should see: